fluent/fluent-logger-forward-node/README.md

 The returned Promise is resolved once the event is written to the socket, or rejected if an error occurs.

-### Fluentd acknowledgements
+### Acknowledgements
-The Fluent forward protocol provides explicit support for acknowledgements, which allow the client to be sure that the event reached its destination.
+The [Fluent forward protocol](https://github.com/fluent/fluentd/wiki/Forward-Protocol-Specification-v1) provides explicit support for acknowledgements, which allow the client to be sure that the event reached its destination.

 Enabling acknowledgements means that the promise returned by `emit` will be resolved once the client receives an explicit acknowledgement from the server.
 ```js